 Enter Bird's Name in Search Box:

 Species: The Bullock's Oriole (Icterus bullockii) is the second sub-species member of the Northern Oriole.
-Found in the central USA northern states and up into south-western Canada.
-As like other orioles, the Bullock's Oriole woves its nest into the shape of hanging baskets.
-These birds are attracted to bird feeder, enticing them with fruits, jellies and nectars type juices.
+It is found in the central USA northern states and up into southwestern Canada.
+Similar to other orioles, the Bullock's Oriole weaves its nest into the shape of hanging baskets.
+These birds are attracted to birdfeeders that entice them with fruits, jellies and nectar-type juices.

-Distinctions: Sexually dimorphic, the male has a black crown and eye line, black wings and tail feathers, large area of white coverts on wings, strong orange supercilium, back and body.
-The female has a light orange body, yellowish supercilium and whitish flanks and under body, some white wing edging, black wings.
-Juveniles appear more like the females, maybe slightly brown coloured wings.
+Distinctions: Sexually dimorphic, the male has a black crown and eyeline, black wings and tail feathers, large area of white coverts on wings, strong orange supercilium, back and body.
+The female has a light orange body, yellowish supercilium and whitish flanks and underbody, some white wing edging and black wings.
+Juveniles appear more like the females with maybe slightly brown coloured wings.

 Voice: Musical whistles, some similarity to the Northern Oriole.

 Nesting: Four to five whitish to whitish-grey eggs, with squiggles of brown and black lines.
-Nest built from grass, plant fibre, tree bark and string, woven into the shape of a basket, attached to branches high up in the crown of trees.
+Nest built from grass, plant fibre, tree bark and string, woven into the shape of a basket and attached to branches high up in the crown of trees.